pact-foundation/pact.io/best_practices/using_provider_states_effectively.md

 How did this happen?
 We had a contract test for this and it passed, right?

-Actually, the correct parameter to use in the alligator was "firstname" not "name".
+Actually, the correct parameter to use for the alligator search was "firstname", not "name".
 When we ran the pact verification, the "name" query param was ignored, and it was interpreted as `/search-alligators`, which then returned all the alligators - which was just the one that was in the database at the time, and it was called "Mary".

 We have a test that gave us a false positive.